Skip to main content

 Answer.

-Integral of the form \(\cot^m(x)\csc^n(x) dx\) can be handle similarly.
+Integrals of the form \(\cot^m(x)\csc^n(x) dx\) are handled similarly.

 Example 3.22.

-\begin{align*} \int \cot^3(x)\csc^3(x)dx &= \int \frac{\cos^3(x)}{\sin^6(x)} dx\\ &=\int \frac{1-\sin^2(x)}{\sin^6(x)} d\sin(x)\\ &=\int (1-u^2)u^{-6} du \qquad (u=\sin(x)) \\ &=\int u^{-6} - u^{-4} du = -5u^{-5} + 3u^{-3} +C\\ &=-\frac{\csc(x)^5}{5} + \frac{\csc(x)^3}{3} + C. \end{align*}
+\begin{align*} \int \cot^3(x)\csc^3(x)dx &= \int \frac{\cos^3(x)}{\sin^6(x)} dx\\ &=\int \frac{1-\sin^2(x)}{\sin^6(x)} d\sin(x)\\ &=\int (1-u^2)u^{-6} du \qquad (u=\sin(x))\\ &=\int u^{-6} - u^{-4} du = -5u^{-5} + 3u^{-3} +C\\ &=-\frac{\csc(x)^5}{5} + \frac{\csc(x)^3}{3} + C. \end{align*}

 Subsection 3.2.3 Half-Angle Substitution